saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/configuration.md

 |Enable crash free metrics reporting|Enables metrics such as crash free users and crash free sessions.|Boolean|True|
 |Auto send interval in min|Indicates how often crash free metrics are sent to Backtrace. <br /><br />By default, session events are sent on application startup, when the game ends, and every 30 minutes while the game is running.|Number|30|

-You can enable crash free metrics at runtime with `BacktraceClient.EnableMetrics()`.
+You can enable crash free metrics at runtime with `backtraceClient.EnableMetrics()`.

-You can also add custom metrics groups and attributes with [`BacktraceClient.EnableMetrics()`](/error-reporting/platform-integrations/unity/configuration/#backtraceclientinstancemetricsaddsummedevent).
+You can also add custom metrics groups and attributes with [`backtraceClient.Instance.Metrics.AddSummedEvent`](/error-reporting/platform-integrations/unity/configuration/#backtraceclientinstancemetricsaddsummedevent).

 ### Capturing Native Crashes